sshyran/znx-nitrux-linux/README.md

 ./znx deploy /dev/sdX nitrux/stable http://repo.nxos.org:8000/nitrux_release_stable
 ```

+*NOTE:*
+_If you are not so into typing commands in a terminal, you can check [znx-gui](https://github.com/Nitrux/znx-gui), which
+is a Qt-based frontend for `znx`, and is provided as an AppImage._

 Be sure to replace `/dev/sdX` with the name of your device.
 These commands will initialize
 the storage device and deploy the `nitrux/stable` image on the device.